Backbench Business Committee: Remit

 The committee is responsible for determining, on behalf of backbench members (i.e., members who are not Ministers of the Crown or shadow ministers), the business before the House for approximately one day each week.
 This includes Thursday sittings in the parallel debating chamber, known as Westminster Hall, which are considered half days.
 The amendments to Standing Order 14 give the committee 35 days per session, of which at least 27 are taken on the floor of the House (as opposed to Westminster Hall).
-The one-and-one-half-hour Topical Debates, which count as quarter days, are also within the ambit of the committee.
+The one-and-one-half-hour Topical Debates, which count as quarter days, are also determined by the committee.

 Membership

 As set out by Standing Order 152, the committee consists of a chair and seven other members to be elected at the beginning of each session.
 The chair, who must be an opposition member, is elected under the alternative vote method in a manner similar to other select committee chairs.
-The other members are selected under the single transferable vote method with the stipulation that the eight members (including the Chair) reflect a distribution of the seats made by the Speaker, which is to reflect the party composition of the House of Commons.
+The other members are selected under the single transferable vote method with the stipulation that the eight members (including the chair) reflect a distribution of the seats made by the Speaker, which is to reflect the party composition of the House of Commons.
 In addition, at least two men and two women must be elected.
 Ministers of the Crown, Parliamentary Private Secretaries, and 'principal opposition frontbench spokespersons' are prohibited from standing for election as chair or as a member.
-The Committee's Chair is currently Ian Mearns.
-As of November 2022, the membership is as follows: